0day-ci/linux/Documentation/usb/usbip_protocol.rst

 send two types of packets: the USBIP_CMD_SUBMIT to submit an URB, and USBIP_CMD_UNLINK to unlink a previously submitted URB.
 The answers of the server may be USBIP_RET_SUBMIT and USBIP_RET_UNLINK respectively.
+Note that after successful USBIP_RET_UNLINK, the unlinked URB request would not have a corresponding USBIP_RET_UNLINK (this is explained in drivers/usb/usbip/stub_rx.c).

 ::